TSH Receptor Antibodies (TRAb)

 Required information

-Relevant clinical details including reason for the request.
+Relevant clinical details including reason for the request and recent TFT results.

 Turnaround times

-Samples are sent for analysis to St Thomas' Hospital, with results expected back within 2 weeks.
+Samples are referred to an external laboratory for analysis, with results expected back within 2 weeks.

 Reference ranges